About

 Why This Work Matters

 We are living through a period of rapid and consequential technological change.
-Artificial intelligence systems are being deployed across healthcare, criminal justice, education, and government institutions — often without adequate ethical scrutiny or meaningful public deliberation.
-Social media platforms shape the information environment for billions, with profound effects on mental health, political discourse, and social cohesion.
-The decisions being made now about how these technologies are designed, regulated, and governed will have lasting consequences.
+Artificial intelligence systems now shape decisions in healthcare, criminal justice, education, and government — often without adequate ethical scrutiny or meaningful public deliberation.
+Social media platforms structure the information environment for billions, with profound effects on mental health, political discourse, and social cohesion.
+And a growing share of digital technology — from immersive gaming to digital mental health interventions and neurotechnology — acts directly on human minds.
+The decisions being made now about how these technologies are designed and governed will have lasting consequences.

 Yet these decisions are overwhelmingly driven by technical and commercial considerations, with philosophical and ethical analysis too often arriving after the fact — if at all.
 The result is a widening gap between the pace of technological change and our collective capacity to govern it wisely.
 Closing this gap requires sustained, rigorous engagement from philosophers, ethicists, and humanists who can articulate the values at stake and develop normative frameworks adequate to the challenge.